 Albert Hoffman, discover of LSD, recognized similar potentials of LSD.
 He said,

 “I see the true importance of LSD in the possibility of providing material aid to meditation aimed at the mystical experience of a deeper, comprehensive reality.
 Such a use accords entirely with the essence and working character of LSD as a sacred drug .”

 Integration of psychedelic experience can be an ongoing process long after the journey has ended.
-One can continue and deepen the practice of everyday mindfulness, seek out psychotherapy to heal issues uncovered by psychedelics, and decide to begin a disciplined mindfulness practice.
-In the end, all mindful awareness practices and psychedelic integration ultimately enhance a state of reverence, of the sacredness of all life.
+One can continue and deepen the practice of everyday mindfulness.
+Seeking out psychotherapy to heal issues uncovered by psychedelics, and deciding to begin a disciplined mindfulness practice also help.
+In the end, all mindful awareness practices and psychedelic integration ultimately enhance a state of reverence for the sacredness of all life.

 - Osho.
 And the Flowers Showered.
 Osho Media International, 2012.

 - Scheidegger, Milan.
 “Psilocybin enhances mindfulness-related capabilities in a meditation retreat setting: a double-blind placebo-controlled fMRI study.”
 Psychedelic Science Conference, Oakland, CA 2017.

 - Hoffman, Albert.
 LSD: My Problem Child.
 Oxford University Press, 2013.